Murder of Jessica Ridgeway: Pre-trial

 The prosecution originally intended to present a death penalty case against the perpetrator of Ridgeway's death; however, under a 2005 United States Supreme Court decision, because Sigg was a minor at the time of the crime, he was ineligible.

 Sigg was initially held without bail at the Mount View Youth Services Center in Lakewood, Colorado.
 Sigg first appeared in Jefferson County juvenile court on October 25, 2012.
 On that day the prosecution declared their intent to try Sigg as an adult.
 Sigg's legal counsel requested and were granted a gag order on case details.
 At the time the chief prosecutor assigned to the case declined to comment on the specific charges that were planned to be brought before Sigg.

 Sigg was formally charged as an adult on October 30 on 17 counts, 11 relating to Ridgeway, and the remaining six relating to the May 28 attempted kidnapping.
 The counts relating to Ridgeway included first-degree murder after deliberation, second-degree kidnapping, felony murder, and robbery.
 The counts relating to the kidnapping included first-degree murder, attempted sexual assault, and attempted kidnapping.
 Due to cited safety concerns as a result of the high-profile nature of the case, only the media and family members of Sigg and Ridgeway were permitted in the court room October 30.
 More than 15 Jefferson County Sheriff deputies were present.
 According to the spokesperson of the sheriff's office, no specific threats had been made at the time.

 Trial

-Sigg's legal counsel argued that because Sigg was 17 years old at the time of that he was not mature enough to understand the severity of his actions.
-Conversely, the prosecutors argued that Sigg had "meticulously planned" the attempted abduction of the child on May 28, 2012, and that Ridgeway's abduction was only four months later.
+Sigg's legal counsel argued that because Sigg was 17 years old at the time of the crime, he was not mature enough to understand the severity of his actions.
+Conversely, the prosecutors argued that Sigg had "meticulously planned" the attempted abduction of the woman on May 28, 2012, and that Ridgeway's abduction was only four months later.